metadaddy-sfdc/Shipify-Node-App/README.md

 [![Build Status](https://travis-ci.org/rajaraodv/shipment.png?branch=master)](https://travis-ci.org/rajaraodv/shipment)

 ## About
-This is a proof of concept shipment fulfillment app that shows how to tightly integrate a 3rd party app like this one, into Salesforce using <b>Salesforce Canvas</b> technology.
+This is a proof of concept shipment fulfillment app that shows how to tightly integrate a 3rd party app like this one into Salesforce using <b>Force.com Canvas</b>.

 ## How it Works
 On its own it performs 2 tasks:

-1. Displays list of `open Invoice` items.
+1. Displays list of `Open Invoice` items.
-2. And allows a Salesforce user to 'ship' an invoice. i.e. Marks the invoice as `closed` and also posts a message to that invoice's Account chatter feed indicating that the Invoice has been shipped.
+2. Allows a Salesforce user to 'Ship' an invoice. i.e. Marks the invoice as `Closed` and also posts a message to that invoice's sccount Chatter feed which indicates that the Invoice has been shipped.

-## The problem
+## How to set it up
 While the app is fine, the user still has to:

-1. Open this app in a different browser tab even though he is in Salesforce in another tab.
+1. Log in to Salesforce
-2. Login via OAuth
+2. Create a Connected App in Salesforce with this apps URL (on Heroku or elsewhere) and add APP_SECRET (Consumer Secret) and RUNNING_ON_HEROKU (true or false) as env vars
-3. Filter invoices by Warehouse because no context as this app doesn't know where in Salesforce the user is currently in.
+3. Create 'Open' (picklist field) invoice records
-4. And finally, select an Invoice and ship it.
+4. Add Canvas into a global publisher action to Ship Invoices

-## The Solution
+## Tell me more
-Salesforce Canvas technology allows us to pass Salesforce user information and access_token in an encrypted string called: `signed_request`.
+Force.com Canvas allows us to pass Salesforce user information and access_token in an encrypted string called: `signed_request`.
 Further, Canvas also allows embedding third party apps as 'tabs', 'links', 'buttons' etc at various location inside Salesforce.

 #### Picture of highly contextual 'Ship It' button